|Woking, Surrey, United Kingdom

 One of the most recognizable car emblems, McLaren logo has had a very successful racing history.

-Logo meaning and history
+Meaning and history

-Three years later Michael Turner developed a ‘Speedy Kiwi’ version.
+Four years later Michael Turner developed a ‘Speedy Kiwi’ version.
 The shade it used is sometimes called ‘McLaren Orange’.

 In 1981 Raymond Loewy designed yet another McLaren logo.
 The international emblem looks like a chequered flag.
 In the 1991 logo the three chevrons became one.
 In addition to this, the McLaren manufacturer decided to update the font, making it more refined.

-In 1997 the symbol was heavily modified.
-The new version, which was introduced in 1997, comprised a streamlined speedmark.
+In 1998 the symbol was heavily modified.
+The new version, which was introduced in 1998, comprised a streamlined speedmark.
 According to the company’s designers, its outline looks very much like the vortices created by the rear wing of McLaren cars.
 To make the image more energetic, the designers decided to use a white inscription on a black background.

 In 2003 a revamped logo appeared.
 The iconic speedmark remained the center of the image.